|

 the Kings and delivered a good defensive work with decent

-and, also, a more coordinated and
+coverage of opponents and, also, a more coordinated and

 organized offensive performance reflected by solid frontal

-pressure resulting to several teammate advantages and assists
+pressure resulting to several teammate advantages and assists.

 Sadly, with the Crimea crisis in full development and with